revnoah/localdev/README.md

 [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) and use the [PULL_REQUEST_TEMPLATE.md](PULL_REQUEST_TEMPLATE.md)
 when submitting code.

-## About This Plugin
+## About This Project

-This page was created by Noah J. Stewart.
+This project was created by Noah J. Stewart to use on his local development server.

 ## License